-- Artists must be originators of work submitted.
+Artists must be originators of work submitted.

     - Must be a Utah resident two years prior to application (70% physical presence in Utah for one year prior).

     - Individuals enrolled in any undergraduate, graduate, or post-graduate degree-granting program are not eligible to apply.

     - Artist teams are not eligible to apply.

-- Immediate families, board or committee members, and employees of the Utah Division of Arts and Museums are not eligible.
+    - Immediate families, board or committee members, and employees of the Utah Division of Arts & Museums are not eligible.

     *Fellowship recipients are responsible for all applicable federal taxes.
 We urge that you keep all receipts and other appropriate records for tax filing purposes.
 Please consult a tax accountant with questions; we unfortunately cannot advise on tax matters.